Bradwell nuclear power station: History

 Construction of the power station by a consortium involving Clarke Chapman, Head Wrightson, C. A. Parsons & Co., A. Reyrolle & Co., Strachan & Henshaw and Whessoe and known as the Nuclear Power Plant Company (NPPC) began in December 1957, and electricity generation started in 1962.

 Bradwell had two Magnox-design reactors with a design output of 300 MW of net electrical output, although this was reduced to 242 MW net electrical in total as a result of the discovery of breakaway oxidation of mild-steel components inside the reactor vessel.
 The reactors were supplied by The Nuclear Power Group (TNPG), and the nine turbines and 12 gas circulators by C. A. Parsons & Co. (six of 52 MW main turbines supplying power to the grid, three of 22.5 MW auxiliaries turbines, one for each reactor for driving the gas circulators, with one standby auxiliary turbine).
-Steam pressure and temperature at the turbine stop valves was 730 psi and 371 °C.
+Each reactor contained six heat exchanger units to take the heated gas from the reactors to provide steam at pressure of 730 psi (50 bar) and temperature of 371 °C at turbine.

 Three 450 kW Allen 6S12-DX turbocharged diesel generators were installed in 1975 to provide essential standby supplies, replacing the three original 640 hp Crossley ten-cylinder two-stroke standby diesel generators.

 Bradwell's peak output, achieved in the early 1960s, was nearly 10% above the design value.
 On a typical day it could supply enough electricity to meet the needs of towns the size of Chelmsford, Colchester and Southend.